philippesic/aiaa/README.md

 # How to Run

 There is no official implementation yet.
-For now, clone the repository and run ```main.py``` which will walk you through generating data, training, and running.
+For now, clone the repository and run ```main.py``` which will walk you through generating data, setting model parameters, training, and running.

 Run ```check_version.py``` to check Cuda Compatability.